 Misc. things like Quaker oatmeal (get it as low as free to 30¢ a box), cold/flu, and toys.

-It’s also a great month to shop ahead for Christmas gifts.
+It’s also a great sales cycles month to shop ahead for Christmas gifts.
 I never wait until December to buy Christmas gifts.
 You’ll find the BEST deals July – October!

 Pre-Black Friday Deals: ringing in 4th on the list, aside from Black Friday, Cyber Monday, and Christmas in July, the weekend before Halloween and continuing through Halloween you’ll find some pretty amazing pre-Black Friday deals.
-You’ll see everything from clothes to toys to electronics up to 30% off!
+During these sales cycles, you’ll see everything from clothes to toys to electronics up to 30% off!
 Shopping for Christmas gifts in December is the WORST time you can possibly buy if you want to save money!

 Jeans: retailers expected to sell a ton of denim jeans for back to school, but they didn’t sell enough.
 Good news for you: they’re heavily discounted.
 Check Sears and JC Penney’s (in the actual stores; not online) this month for some fabulous deals!
 I’ve seen them as low as $4.95 at Sears and $6.95 at JC Penney’s.